IBSilver/Game_Design_Document_GDD/docs/index.md

 # Game Design Document (GDD)

+Hi!
+This page has been written by [Iván Bermúdez Sagra](http://github.com/IvanBSupc), student of [Videogame Design and Development in CITM of UPC](https://www.citm.upc.edu/esp/estudis/grau-videojocs-terrassa/).

 ## Introduction
 The main objective of a Game Designer is the creation and conceptual development of the video game.
 Things like the mechanics, the gameplay, the game experience, the story among others are the jobs of a Game Designer.